fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

       <li>CMK - customer master key: can be generated by KMS, customer key management or CloudHSM
         <ul>
           <li>AWS managed CMK: create, managed and used on the customers behalf by AWS; used by AWS services</li>
-          <li>Customer Managed CMK: create, manage, use, enable or disable; rotation policy</li>
+          <li><a href="https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk">Customer Managed CMK</a>: create, manage, use, enable or disable; rotation policy</li>
-          <li>AWS owned CMK: collections of CMKs owned by AWS to use in multiple accounts.
+          <li><a href="https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk">AWS owned CMK</a>: collections of CMKs owned by AWS to use in multiple accounts.
 The customer cannot see those keys.</li>
           <li>CloudHSM Keys <a href="https://aws.amazon.com/cloudhsm/">[1]</a><a href="https://digitalcloud.training/aws-cloudhsm/">[2]</a>: created by the device
             <ul>
               <li>enables easily generate and use your own encryption keys in AWS cloud</li>